JasperEssien2/finder-matcher-gen/docs/generated-files/matcher.md

 expect(finder, myWidgetHasAncestorOfParentWidget);
 ```

-#### No ancestor of widget matcher
+#### No ancestor matcher
-Set `MatchSpecification.doesNotHaveAncestorOf` to generate a matcher that asserts that a widget does not have a parent of specified widget.
-Throw an error otherwise.
+Set `MatchSpecification.doesNotHaveAncestorOf` to generate a matcher that asserts that `MyWidget` is not in the specified widget.

-By setting `MatchSpecification.doesNotHaveAncestorOf` the `secondaryType` cannot be null.
-Pass the ancestor type as the `secondaryType` to `MatchWidget` object.
+By setting this specification, the `secondaryType` cannot be null.
+Pass the potential ancestor widget type as the `secondaryType` argument to the `MatchWidget` object.

-The generated global function follows the pattern:
+The code below shows the format of the exposed function or variable:

 ```dart
 final myWidgetDoesNotHaveAncestorOfParentWidget = _MyWidgetHasNoAncestorOfParentWidgetMatcher();
 ```
+> Where `ParentWidget` is the potential ancestor widget type.

 ##### Usage
 Pass generated matcher to the second param of the `expect()` function.